 Highlights include the sweeping stone amphitheatre, with its ancient Egyptian obelisk, and the Buontalenti Grotto, which is embellished with shells, stalagmites, stalactites, and statues of ancient gods.

 For a slightly different experience, why not head to the nearby garden of the Villa Bardini?
 As well as traditional Italian elements, it includes an English wood area complete with exotic flora.
-There’s an agricultural park section too, which boasts a fruit orchard and iconic wisteria pergola.
+There’s an agricultural park section too, which boasts a fruit orchard and an iconic wisteria pergola.

 6. Enjoy the atmosphere at the Piazza della Signoria